-The Tanguay Lab has done extensive research on the effect of Vitamin E, and has shown that its deficiency causes deregulation in energy metabolism, gene expression networks, and the nervous system during development, as well as increased morphologic abnormalities and mortality (McDougall et al., 2017; Head et al., 2021b; Miller et al., 2021; Head et al., 2020).
-In a recent publication the Tanguay Lab, in collaboration with InVivo Biosystems, utilized CRISPR-Cas9 technology, and the red fluorophore mScarlet, to generate a Ttpa-tagged zebrafish model to study Vitamin E in early embryonic development.
+The Traber Lab has done extensive research on the effect of Vitamin E, and has shown that its deficiency causes deregulation in energy metabolism, gene expression networks, and the nervous system during development, as well as increased morphologic abnormalities and mortality (McDougall et al., 2017; Head et al., 2021b; Miller et al., 2021; Head et al., 2020).
+In a recent publication the Traber Lab, in collaboration with InVivo Biosystems, utilized CRISPR-Cas9 technology, and the red fluorophore mScarlet, to generate a Ttpa-tagged zebrafish model to study Vitamin E in early embryonic development.

 - Alpha-tocopherol transfer protein = the vitamin E regulatory protein

 - TTPA = a-tocopherol protein in humans, mice, and rats